Ninja-Squad/ninja-squad.github.com/_posts/2018-10-19-angular-cli-7.0.md

 ## Interactive prompts

-One of the major addition to this version: the CLI now offers interactive prompts on several commands to let the developer choose some options or name.
+One of the major additions to this version: the CLI now offers interactive prompts on several commands to let the developer choose some options or names.

-For example, if you run `ng new` with CLI 7.0, then you're asked:
+For example, if you run `ng new` with CLI 7.0, then it asks you:

     ?
 What name would you like to use for the project?
     ?
 Would you like to add Angular routing? y/N